Roberto Cantoral: 1980-2000

 In 1982, Cantoral was elected as Sociedad de Autores y Compositores de México's Chairman of the Board for his first term.

 Awards

 During his lifetime, Cantoral received many awards.
 He received medals of merit from Adolfo López Mateos and Josip Broz Tito.
-In 1969, Cantoral won la presea Diana Cazadora and premio Cuauhtémoc de Oro (Diana the Huntress award and Cuauhtémoc Gold prize).
+In 1969, Cantoral ganó la presea Diana Cazadora and premio Cuauhtémoc de Oro (Diana the Huntress award and Cuauhtémoc Gold prize).
 He won three gold records for "El Reloj", "La Barca" and "El Triste".

 Personal life

 Roberto Cantoral Cultural Center in Mexico City was named after him.

 Cantoral resided in Rancho Viejo, Texas, just across the border from Mexico.
 His home, which suffered a fire in 2006 but was renovated, features a large marble clock in honor of his song, El Reloj, and several statues.

 Cantoral was married to Itatí Zucchi and was the father of Mexican actress Itatí Cantoral, the co-star of the Televisa television series Hasta Que El Dinero Nos Separe.
 Roberto Cantoral had three sons, Carlos, Roberto and José, with Zucchi.